 An academic judgement is what is involved when assessing.
-It is possible for different examiners reasonably to reach different judgements.
-Unreasonableness in academic judgement occurs where the mark given is one that no reasonable examiner could properly have awarded.
+It is possible for different examiners to reasonably reach different judgements.
+An unreasonable decision or application of academic judgment is one that no reasonable decision-maker, having proper regard to the assessment criteria, could (see Assessment and Grade Setting: An Overview - JCQ Joint Council for Qualifications for more information on how a grade is determined).

-- 12 If an application for an appeal is accepted, an investigation into candidates' or centre's results, and/or the awarding body's procedures, will follow.
+- 12 If an application for an appeal is accepted, an investigation into candidates' or a centre's results, and/or the awarding body's procedures, will follow.
 Appeals accepted for investigation on procedural grounds will not generally involve a further review of candidates' work. - 13 If an original hard-copy script has been returned to the centre under the Access to Scripts service, it cannot form part of a review of marking or a subsequent appeal.
 However, if a scanned copy of the script was produced by the awarding body at the time of marking this may be used as the basis for these processes.